Indiana HVAC Training Schools & Certification

 HVAC Apprenticeships in Indiana

-Before seeking employment in Indiana’s high-growth HVAC industry, it’s crucial to receive the necessary training.
+Before seeking employment in Indiana’s high-growth HVAC industry, receiving the necessary training is crucial.
 Some aspiring HVAC professionals learn the tricks of the trade on the job by enrolling in an apprenticeship.
 These programs typically last from three to five years and provide 2,000+ hours of work-related experience and at least 144 hours of technical education.

-For example, the Indiana chapter of the Plumbing-Heating-Cooling Contractors Association provides plumbing and HVAC apprentice schools in the South Bend-Elkhart and Evansville areas.
+For example, the Indiana chapter of the Plumbing-Heating-Cooling Contractors Association provides plumbing and HVAC apprentice schools in the South Bend-Elkhart, Ft.
+Wayne, and Evansville areas.
 These programs last four years, comprising an impressive 576 classroom hours and 7,600 on-the-job hours.

 Accredited HVAC Training in Indiana

 In addition to apprenticeships, Indiana is also home to many vocational training programs.
-There are currently two main organizations that evaluate and accredit schools in HVAC across the country: HVAC Excellence and the Partnership for Air-Conditioning, Heating, Refrigeration Accreditation (PAHRA).
+Currently, two main organizations evaluate and accredit schools in HVAC across the country: HVAC Excellence and the Partnership for Air-Conditioning, Heating, Refrigeration Accreditation (PAHRA).
 To learn how programs are approved, please review the websites for the agencies or the detailed accreditation section of the HVAC programs homepage.

 Ivy Tech Community College

 There is one school with several campuses across Indiana that has received HVAC Excellence accreditation.
-The Ivy Tech Community College has campuses in Kokomo, South Bend, Evansville, Bloomington, Lafayette, Terre Haute, and Muncie.
+The Ivy Tech Community College has campuses in Kokomo, South Bend, Evansville, Bloomington, Lafayette, Terre Haute, Sellersburg, Valparaiso, Indianapolis, Fort Wayne, and Muncie.
 Ivy Tech provides a 21-credit certificate, a 31- to 32-credit technical certificate, and a 60-credit associate of applied science (AAS) program in HVAC.

 The program includes laboratory-based classes, where students can work on air conditioning and furnace equipment.
 The experience allows them to become skilled in installing equipment, charging A/C units, and troubleshooting equipment problems.
 Students also learn about systems that conserve energy such as thermal storage, solar thermal, geothermal, HVAC building automation systems, and air and hot water zoning systems.

-The HVAC certificate includes courses such as introduction to HVAC; heating fundamentals; refrigeration; electrical circuits and controls; heating service; and introduction to electricity.
-The technical certificate includes all of the above courses, with the addition of duct fabrication & installation.
+The HVAC certificate includes courses such as introduction to HVAC, heating fundamentals, refrigeration, electrical circuits and controls, heating service, and introduction to electricity.
+The technical certificate includes all of the above courses, with the addition of duct fabrication and installation.

 The associate of applied science degree includes all the above-mentioned courses, with the addition of workplace communication; English composition; applied technical mathematics; chemistry; introductory physics; earth science; science of traditional and alternative energy; green awareness (capstone); and student success in technology.